LRHS FAMILY NEWSLETTER

 - Partnering with a local school for tutoring

 - More ideas can be found by visiting Youth Service America

-You can sign up for the visits via your Naviance account.
+COLLEGE VISITS: You can sign up for college visits via your Naviance account.
 Simply log in to BCPS One and go to the orange Naviance tile.
 Once in Naviance, scroll about halfway down until you see the "What's New" section.
 Under that, you will see a listing of the currently scheduled visits.
 To sign up, click on the "See more" link and then click "Register."
 You will be sent an event link to join and the link will be active 15 minutes prior to the start of the event.

 4th annual BCPS-HBCU Fair to offer virtual connections to college reps, instant admissions for students

 On November 11, BCPS will be hosting a virtual HBCU College Fair for seniors and AVID juniors.
 Many colleges will be offering instant admissions as well.

 The fair is listed like a college visit in Naviance for students to sign up.
 Students who are interested in instant admissions to any school would need to have their applications completed by October 28.